learn-co-curriculum/react-props-movie-lab/README.md

 ```

 ###### `CardBack`
+1. render the genres (as comma separated) strings
+2. render the title value
-1. Finish writing the method `generateRatingElement`, which should do the following:
+3. Finish writing the method `generateRatingElement`, which should do the following:
-  - if the rating prop is null, return an `<h4>` with the contents 'No Rating Found'
+  - if the IMDBRating prop is null, return an `<h4>` with the contents 'No Rating Found'
   - otherwise, return `<img src={imgMapper[prop]} alt="" />` (using the correct prop)
-2. render the genres (as comma separated) values
-3. render the title value

 ## Resources